 Counselors in our departments of Career Education Services and Academic Advisement are also available to assist you in career exploration, locating internships, and applying for both jobs and graduate programs.

 Pre-Medical or Pre-Dental

 Saint Anselm College offers courses that prepare you for graduate study in medicine (allopathic, osteopathic, and podiatric), dentistry, veterinary medicine, optometry, pharmacy, physical therapy, physician assistant and any other allied health profession.
 The Chief Health Professions Advisor can help you prepare for this career choice.
-For more information, see the Heath Professions homepage.
+For more information, see below.

 No specific program of study is required to gain admittance to law school.
 If you are interested in law school, you should meet with the director of academic advisement for individual academic planning.
 A specific program of study based on educational interests and career goals can be shaped for you.

 The Pre-Theological Program involves concentration in philosophy and courses in the classical languages.

 Saint Anselm offers a five-year cooperative liberal arts and engineering program in affiliation with the University of Notre Dame, Notre Dame, Indiana; the University of Massachusetts Lowell; The Catholic University of America, Washington, D.C.; and Manhattan College, Riverdale, New York.